 While I was there, one of the recurring images I saw on totem poles and jewelry was a bird with a disc in its mouth, a depiction of a First People’s tale called “Raven Steals The Sun.”

 My first full-bird hat – the Raven King – gave me enough confidence to try other dimensional pieces.
-The Firebird followed, and then the Crow King – my entry in The Met 500 Design Contest (which you can vote for until August 12)
+The Firebird followed, and then the Crow King – my entry in The Met 500 Design Contest (in August 2019).

 This new Raven came together pretty quickly, but the Sun proved problematic.
 Every time I tried to alter a Haida design (shown here) I ended up with a Sun that looked more like flower.